 If you are ready to move forward with the adoption process or have additional questions about what to expect if you are interested in adoption, you need legal guidance and support.

-Reach out to a dedicated Akron adoption lawyer at Erb Legal to start preparing for your proceedings.
-Schedule your initial consultation today when you complete our online contact form or call our office at 330-249-1778.
+Reach out to a dedicated adoption lawyer at Erb Legal to start preparing for your proceedings.
+Schedule your initial consultation today with a family lawyer in Akron when you complete our online contact form or call our office at 330-249-1778.